 - Challenge yourself and make mistakes.
 Making mistakes is key to accelerating your route to finding your purpose and vision in life or business.

-Martin Luenendonk is a data-driven business innovator and the Co-Founder & CEO of Cleverism which is an online job portal packed with tons of unique jobs of every field.
+Martin Luenendonk is a data-driven business innovator and the Co-Founder & CEO of Cleverism, which is an online job portal packed with tons of unique jobs in every field.

 Look for people and co-workers who are on the same path.
 These people can motivate and inspire you to do great things in life.
 Spend some time and start networking with like-minded people who share the field with you.
 Socializing does not simply mean greeting each other on social media networks or communicate via emails.

 Personal interaction is extremely important if you really want to learn something.
-Try to join local meet up groups, industry conferences, or events related to your field.
-This way, you increase the chances of meeting with new people who can create new opportunities for you and help you reach your goal.
+Try to join the local meet-up groups, industry conferences, or events related to your field.
+This way, you increase the chances of meeting new people who can create new opportunities for you and help you reach your goal.

 For example, if you are an entrepreneur looking for an investor, there are chances that with effective communication and by pitching a great business idea, you may find a good investor.
 So, meeting new people always bring great opportunities.

-David Leonhardt is President of THGM Writers, serving small business and individuals.
+David Leonhardt is President of THGM Writers, serving small businesses and individuals.

 The very best opportunity generator for me has been mastermind communities.
-These are online chat groups dedicated to certain field of interest.
-You can find those on LinkedIn and FaceBook, although my preferred gatherings are in Skype chat rooms.
+These are online chat groups dedicated to a certain field of interest.
+You can find those on LinkedIn and Facebook, although my preferred gatherings are in Skype chat rooms.